It's easy to shoot videos on your Android phone, but getting them looking amazing is much trickier. That's why you need a free video editor app.

-Movie Maker Filmmaker YouTube & Instagram is a stylish free video editor for Android, but we’re not too keen on the default square output format and the ads are a little intrusive.
+Movie Maker Filmmaker YouTube & Instagram is a stylish free app for Android, but we’re not too keen on the default square output format and the ads are a little intrusive.

 Download here: Movie Maker Filmmaker YouTube & Instagram

-- Check out our guide to the best video editing software: paid and free
+- See our guide to the best video editing software: paid and free